gabriel-laet/api-docs/src/docs/corp-overview/cancel-order/index.md

 # Cancel an order

-TODO (sec) Disable features of order edit from public mutation.

 ## Allocating order

 When an order is allocating the user can cancel it without be charged.